higherechelon-salesforce/docs/apex_style_guide.md

 The intent of this document is to establish a shared set of rules and guidelines for code style, including naming, formatting, and other conventions found in Salesforce development.

-Good style guides list rules and standards.
-Great style guides help establish the engineering culture of the organization.
-As such, this document should be a living representation of HigherEchelon's shared beliefs regarding code style and quality.

 ---

 ## Naming